-Not all parents have the time or inclination to make baby food from scratch, so many turn to trusted brands and purchase premade foods to serve instead.
+Not all parents have the time or inclination to make baby food from scratch, so many turn to trusted brands and purchase pre-made foods to serve instead.
+Even as a new mom raising my little one on an organic farm in Michigan, I don’t always have the time to cook, which means pre-made baby food can be a lifesaver!

 Unfortunately, a groundbreaking report shows you might be getting more than you bargained for with many brands—unsafe levels of toxic heavy metals.